OfficeDev/office-js-docs-pr/docs/outlook/mobile-event-based.md

 The add-in you develop in this walkthrough is supported in Outlook on Android with a Microsoft 365 subscription.

 > [!NOTE]
-> The implementation of event-based activation in Outlook on iOS is currently in progress.
+> Support of event-based activation in Outlook on iOS is currently being rolled out.

 ## Set up your environment